vdaas/vald/CONTRIBUTING.md

 We use [Github Issues](https://github.com/vdaas/vald/issues) to track issues within this repository.
 If you can determine the problem you are facing is a bug or issue, you can easily submit in the issues.

-If you are unsure whether you have found a bug or security-related issues, please consider asking in the [Vald Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA) first. <br>
+If you are unsure whether you have found a bug or security-related issues, please consider asking in the [Vald Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA) first.
+If the behavior you are seeing is confirmed as a bug or issue, it can easily be re-raised in the issue tracker.

 ### Bug Report